teleprint-me/coinbot/README.md

 ## About CoinBot

-CoinBot is a project aimed at providing automated crypto trading with a compound interest strategy.
+CoinBot is a project aimed at providing automated trading with a compound interest strategy.

 ## Usage